 Looking for more great Instant Pot recipes?
 Check out some of my favorite Instant Pot recipes:

-- Beer cheese soup (stovetop recipe also available)
+- Wisconsin cheese soup (stovetop recipe also available)

 - Spanish rice (one of my most popular recipes!)